 The game is one of the most popular and well played sports in America - but increasingly we can see the influence it is having here in Britain.
 It was extremely popular at the London Olympics and becoming increasingly so across the country.
 Children can never be too young to get involved.
 There are many Basketball clubs up and down the country - and if club basketball is too serious for you or your children, playing at home can have amazing benefits and rewards.

-Even if you have never been into the game before, or your children haven't it is now becoming increasingly popular in schools and clubs in the UK.
+Even if you have never been into the game before, or your children haven't it is really popular in schools and clubs in the UK.

 Not only is it great exercise and great fun, it helps improve hand eye coordination, balance and team work.